working-group-two/docs.wgtwo.com/docs/sms-receive-how-to.md

 ---
-title: Receive SMS
+title: Receive text SMS
 topic: sms
 type: how-to
 typeOrder: 2
 ---

-# How to receive SMS
+# How to receive text SMS

 ## Overview

-The SMS API allows you to listen to all sent and received messages.
+The SMS API allows you to listen to all sent and received text messages.
 In order to access this API, your credentials need to have the `sms.receive.to_subscriber` and `sms.receive.from_subscriber` rights.
 You can configure your credentials in [Console](https://console.wgtwo.com/api-keys-redirect).